 You May Like: Things to do during Shravan Maas

 The story goes: A very long time ago, there lived a merchant named Dharampal.
 He was very wealthy and had a beautiful wife.
 But they were very unhappy as they didn't have any children.
 By a lot of pujas and the grace of God, his wife gave birth to a son, but he was short-lived as he was cursed to die of snakebite by the time he turned 16.
 He was married before he turned 16 and was fortunately saved by his wife whose mother observed the Mangala Gauri Vrat.
 The girl's mother, because of her vrat, was blessed by a daughter who would never face widowhood.
 Hence, Dharampal's son was saved and got a life of 100 years.
-Thus, all women observe this puja for a long and healthy life of their husbands.
+Thus, all women observe this puja for the long and healthy life of their husbands.